Five Healthy Back to School Tips

 Any student who plays a school sport needs a sports physical, which is more focused than an annual wellness checkup.
-Monument Health Urgent Care performs adult, pediatric and sports physicals.
+Monument Health Family Medicine and Urgent Care clinics perform free youth sports physicals.

 2. Update required immunizations

 Make sure your child’s immunizations are up to date.
 Flu vaccines are also recommended for all school-age children.
-Monument Health Primary Care clinics offer vaccinations and ‘flu shots.
+Monument Health Family Medicine and Urgent Care clinics offer vaccinations and flu shots.

 3. Make sure backpacks fit well

 As school kids get older, they tend to carry heavier books.
 That can spell shoulder, neck, and back strain and affect their posture.
 Download Backpack Safety Tips from the American Physical Therapy Association.
 Consult a physical therapist if your child complains about pain that you think might be related to an ill-fitting backpack.

 Stress can lead to a variety of health issues, like insomnia and sluggish immune systems.
 Talk to your children about anxiety and fears, and take care not to overload anyone’s schedule, including your own.

 My new doctor is amazing!
 I appreciate her explanations and her advice, and was impressed with her level of caring.
 I especially like her wholistic approach to health care.